Skip to content

 Step 1: Set Up Your Google Analytics Account

 Visit analytics.google.com and sign in with your Google account.
-If you don't have one, you'll need to create it first.
-Click "Start measuring" and follow these steps:
+If you do not have one, create it first.
+Then click "Start measuring" and follow these steps:

 • Account Name: Use your business name for easy identification